 The historic market town of Appleby is just on your doorstep with its castle.
 It was the former county town of Westmorland, with a court that had the same status as the high court in London, it is still used as the local council chamber.
 If you are here on a Tuesday morning our local Blue Badge Guide leads an excellent tour round the town.

 Appleby Castle is privately owned but open to the public.
 Tours can be booked online or at the Tourist Information office.

 If you wish to sit back, relax and watch the scenery drift by, then hop on board the picturesque Settle - Carlisle Railway which stops at Appleby.
 It winds through the Yorkshire Dales and Eden Valley.
 Steam trains use this line too a few times each week with the Flying Scotsman a quite regular visitor.
 Appleby Golf Course is just down the road with stunning views to the Lake District and over to the Yorkshire Dales.
 The restaurant has a good reputation too.

-Visit historic sites that include Neolithic stone circles, Bronze Age settlements, Roman forts, other magnificent castles (such as Brougham & Brough Castle), ancient churches, historic houses and beautiful gardens.
+Visit historic sites that include Neolithic stone circles, Bronze Age settlements, Roman forts, other magnificent castles (such as Brougham & Brough Castles), ancient churches, historic houses and beautiful gardens.

 Appleby is famous for its annual Horse Fair - the largest of its kind in the World and has been held here since 1685 under the protection of a charter granted by James II.
 Please be aware that most accomodation is fully booked well in advance.

-Appleby: There is plenty to see & do www.applebytown.org.uk
+Appleby: There is plenty to see & do appleby-in-westmorland.org and visitappleby.com

 Dales Highway: Long distance walk from Saltaire to Appleby, show your certiﬁcate for a 10% discount daleshighway.co.uk

 CTC: We offer 10% discount to CTC members www.ctc.org.uk